CSCfi/csc-user-guide/docs/computing/running/lustre.md

 * Avoid saving a large number of files in a single directory, better to split in more directories.

-* If possible, avoid accessing a large number of small files on Lustre
+* If possible, avoid accessing a large number of small files on Lustre.

-* If an application opens a file for reading, then open the file in read mode only
+* If an application opens a file for reading, then open the file in read mode only.

 * Increase striping count for parallel access, especially on large files:
     * The striping factor should be a factor of a number of processes performing parallel I/O
     * A rule of thumb is to use as striping the square root of the file size in GB.
 If the file is 90 GB, the square root is 9.5, so use at least 9 OSTs.
-    * If you use for example, 16 MPI processes for parallel I/O, the number of the used OSTs should be less or equal to 16.
+    * If you use, for example, 16 MPI processes for parallel I/O, the number of the used OSTs should be less or equal to 16.

 * There is no need to stripe in a case of one file per MPI process